oshawhut/IT431-Project1/README.md

 # IT431-DL1 Project Application

 This is a manga management web app inspired by MAL and Anilist for my IT431's project.
+It offers a calm, zen-like experience through its minimalist UI.

 This is built with [Next.js](https://nextjs.org) and showcases CRUD (Create, Read, Update, Delete) utilizing mongoDB as the backend.
-It has a very minimalist UI to offer a calm, zen-like experience for the end user.
+Originally forked from Prof. Michak's [repository](https://github.com/rmichak/IT431-NextJS-Sample-Courses).

 ## Features